Mykrowave/azure-architect-playbook/monitoring/AzureMonitor.md

 # Azure Monitor
 Provides a "centralized" place to manage Metrics, Diagnostics, and Logs across all pieces of your Infrastructure.

-Turn on Diagnostics
+Multiple Diagnostic settings can be applied to a single resource.

+## Resource Diagnostic Setting
+Need to determine what diagnostics need to be collected AND where that data should be stored.
+What you want to capture is largely determined by the type of resource the diagnostic setting is attached to.
+There are usually default (most common) things already chosen for you, but make sure to drill into the "custom" settings to see all available options.

+Possible Destinations:
+1) Storage Account
+2) Log Analytics WorkSpaces
+3) Event Hubs namespaces (for integration with 3rd party tools)

+## UnOrdered Notes
+Don't forget to Turn on Diagnostics.
+It's not always on by default
-Setup Agent on a VM
+Will need to Setup Agent on a VM

-Storage Account is needed $
+A Storage Account is needed $
+Maximium of 3 Diagnostic settings per resource
+This can be configured through a REST API, PowerShell, Azure CLI, ARM Template
+You can setup diagnostics to be cross subscription
+Authorization is handled through Active Directory